30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 16. Focus on what you can control

-According to the Stoics, of our most important choices in life is to concern ourselves only with things over which we have control.
-In life there are 1) things we can control, 2) things we cannot control, and 3) things over which we have only partial control.
-We should go about our day performing a triage where we arrange elements of life into these three categories.
-Focus on items from the first category, and brush aside the items from the second category, since it is a waste of time and energy worrying about things over which we have no agency (e.g., about events in the past that cannot be undone).
-For items over which we have only partial control, we should set internal goals (e.g., playing our tennis match to the best of our abilities) rather than external goals or expected outcomes (e.g., winning the match).
+Focus only items from the first category, and brush aside the items from the second category, since it is a waste of time and energy worrying about things over which we have no agency (e.g., about events in the past that cannot be undone).
+For items over which we have only partial control, we should set internal goals (e.g., playing a tennis match to the best of our abilities) rather than external goals or expected outcomes (e.g., winning the match itself).
 Embracing the present moment and directing our efforts and attention towards what can be influenced fosters a sense of tranquility by releasing the grip on what lies outside of our agency.

 17. Shift from self-centeredness to empathy and selflessness for deeper relationships and personal fulfillment

-We should strive to move away from a self-centered attitude towards one that is more aligned with others.
-In our twenties, we tend to be very focused on ourselves.
-Although there is an important element of self-discovery during this decade, focusing too strongly on ourselves will not leave us in a good place in the long-term.
-For many, growing a family represents, unknowingly, an organic shift away from self-centeredness to serving others.
+For many, growing a family represents, unknowingly, an organic shift away from self-centeredness towards serving others.
 Having a family helps, but is not a necessary condition: developing a genuine sense of concern for others is an important strategy to reduce the focus on ourselves and to increase our chances of leading a happier life.
 The Dalai Lama refers to this as “selfish wisdom”.

 18. Embrace change with flexibility and resilience to reduce stress and increase personal growth

 Much of what causes heartache is wanting things to be different than they are.
 When we cling too tightly to our expectations or to how we would like the day-to-day to unfold, we are setting ourselves up for disappointment and frustration, stress, and anxiety.
 Instead, acknowledging deep down the impermanent nature of life and of any given situation will allow us to pass through unexpected difficulties more easily.
-Having a more relaxed attitude to how reality unfolds also means we may adapt more easily to what each situation requireswe will have more headspace and energy to face each challenge.
+Having a more relaxed attitude to how reality unfolds also means we may adapt more easily to what each situation requires—we will have more headspace and energy to face each challenge.

 19. Cultivate resilience to face life’s challenges, overcome obstacles, and foster emotional strength